ravikumaryalla/vite-host-reloader/README.md

 - broken development flow
 - confusion when changes don’t reflect immediately

-`vite-host-reloader` solves this by creating a lightweight **WebSocket bridge** between remotes and the host.
+`vite-mfe-host-reloader` solves this by creating a lightweight **WebSocket bridge** between remotes and the host.

 ---